dsidlo/mcp-neo4j-semantic-memory/docs/mcp-neo4j-semantic-memory Notes.md

 - Parameters:
   - `<subject>`: The new Base Ontology
   - `<force_it>`: Turns on when the user insists on the creation of the new Base Ontology
-- When this tool is called on and when we anticipate that LLM call-backs will be called to that will perform database write operations, via safe_cypher_queries, we create a unique "security-node" and pass it's name into the LLM call-back(s) so that the appropriate write operations can occur.
+- When this tool is called on and when we anticipate that LLM call-outs will be called to that will perform database write operations, via safe_cypher_queries, we create a unique "security-node" and pass it's name into the LLM call-out(s) so that the appropriate write operations can occur.
   - LLM callback: Check if the subject is already represented by an existing Base Ontology.<br>
     - Perform a query for the list of existing Base Ontologies.<br>
         - Check if <subject> is already represented by an existing Base Ontology.<br>